 P.P.S.
 My husband repalced his afternoon coffee break with a Savasana break instead.
 See his playful approach to the practice here.

 Can you give yourself permission to choose rest?
 How wonderful is it to do nothing?!
-Can you imagine what the world would look like if everyone did nothing for 20 minutes a day?sign up for once-a-month email updates here!
+Can you imagine what the world would look like if everyone did nothing for 20 minutes a day?sign up for email updates here!